KristianOellegaard/django-hvad/docs/public/forms.rst

 Forms
 #####

-If you want to use your :class:`nani.models.TranslateableModel` in forms, you have to subclass :class:`nani.forms.TranslateableModelForm` instead of :class:`django.forms.ModelForm`.
+If you want to use your :term:`Translated Model` in forms, you have to subclass :class:`nani.forms.TranslateableModelForm` instead of :class:`django.forms.ModelForm`.